sagasu/math-and-physics/README.md

-# math-and-physics
-math and physics
+Different math and physics micro-projects.

 # Run LaTeX in browser